 6. Online discount stores

-During recessions, people become increasingly frugal with their money.
+During recessions, people want to save money as much as possible.
 Therefore, discount stores become recession-proof businesses as people seek the everyday items they need – and even the little luxuries they want – without spending a lot.

 You can begin your business entirely online with apps like Etsy or Shopify – without the demands and expenses of a traditional brick-and-mortar location.
-Also, this approach allows you to start as small as you’d like and increase what you offer as your business grows.
+Also, this approach allows you to start as small as you’d like and expand your offerings as your business grows.

 7. Bulk food stores with delivery services

-During times of uncertainty and economic downturn, many people stock up.
-And they sometimes do this to an extreme level.
+During times of uncertainty and economic downturn, many people hit the grocery stores and stock up, sometimes to an extreme level.
 This is when it pays to own a bulk food store — especially one that provides home delivery.
 Most often, these are not high-end luxury items that people can live without, which makes serving this segment of the food and beverage industry an especially attractive business idea.

 Individuals turn to bulk stores for very basic personal household items such as toilet paper, diapers, paper towels, toiletries, and cleaning products.
 They also look for basic food items like rice, milk, sugar, fruit, and bread.